This three minute animation explores the symptoms of Bipolar

 experience from time to time.
 It can even help us to recognise and

-deal with problems in our lives but in clinical depression or
+deal with problems in our lives.
+In clinical depression or

-bipolar disorder, the feeling of depression is worse.
-It goes on
+bipolar disorder, the feeling of depression is much worse.
+It goes

 normal things of life.
 If you become depressed, you will notice